 - "Appropriate early varieties" of plants

-- The bed of flowering plants along the back fence including 17th century roses
+- The rose garden along the back fence

 Take a Self-Guided TourThe Dutch House Garden is free and open daily from sunrise to sunset.
 Use your smart phone or tablet to guide you through this tour, or print this page to take with you.
 Contact us for information on scheduling an in-depth docent-led tour.